-Residents and politicians are quite rightly looking with concern at the proposed removal of the Westbound bus lane on West Coates.
+Residents and politicians are quite rightly looking with concern at the removal of the Westbound bus lane on West Coates.

 Surveys and modelling suggest that the impacts of these changes will be modest

 — Transport and Environment Committee Public Consultation for the Preliminary Design [3.9a]